Introduction: FATF Grey List and Black List Update

 What Countries Must Do Under FATF Monitoring?

-Going forward, under FATF list monitoring, the BVI is expected to improve supervision of high-risk sectors like TCSPs (Trust and Company Service Providers), VASPs (Virtual Asset Service Providers), and investment firms.
-Other priorities include refining beneficial ownership registers, boosting the quality of suspicious activity reports (SARs), expanding investigations, and upgrading asset confiscation procedures.
+The British Virgin Islands (BVI) has also taken steps since its November 2023 Mutual Evaluation Report, including strengthening international cooperation and developing a national CFT strategy.
+Going forward, the BVI is expected to improve supervision of high-risk sectors like TCSPs (Trust and Company Service Providers), VASPs (Virtual Asset Service Providers), and investment firms, as well as refine beneficial ownership registers, boost the quality of suspicious activity reports (SARs), expand investigations, and upgrade asset confiscation procedures.

 The Purpose Behind FATF List Monitoring